pedroavpereira/VerbScraper/README.md

 - Individual verbs
 - Multiple verbs separated by a comma

-The multiple verbs entry is extremely helpfull with automatization, enabling the use of an AI tool like chatGPT to give you a list of the most common french verbs separated by a comma and then it becomes a simple copy and paste task
+The multiple verbs entry is extremely helpful with automatization, enabling the use of an AI tool like chatGPT to give you a list of the most common French verbs separated by a comma and then it becomes a simple copy-and-paste task

 ## Functionality
-The application works in 5 step:
+The application works in 5 steps:
-1 All the verbs are inputed by the user and the "Get verbs" button is pressed 2 The extension service worker will receive a query Array with the verbs 3 The service worker opens a new tab with the first verb of the query and injects a script designed to scrape the necessary data, closing the tab afterwards
+1. All the verbs are entered by the user and the "Get verbs" button is pressed
+2. The extension service worker will receive a query Array with the verbs
+3. The service worker opens a new tab with the first verb of the query and injects a script designed to scrape the necessary data, closing the tab afterward
-4 Step 3 is repeated until all the verbs in the query string have been scrapped 5 When completed a results page is opened with the scrapped data as well as any possible verbs that were not scrapped by any reason.
+4. Step 3 is repeated until all the verbs in the query string have been scrapped
+5. When completed a results page is opened with the scrapped data as well as any possible verbs that were not scrapped for any reason.

 #### Results page look